-Whether you want to walk dogs during the day, expand your technical online skills, or help people in a service-oriented roll, find your dream side-gig or switch careers by earning $20 an hour through a job you’ll love!
+Whether you want to walk dogs during the day, expand your technical online skills, or help people in a service-oriented role, find your dream side gig or switch careers by earning $20 an hour through a job you’ll love!

 More Jobs that Pay $20/hr

-If you look at the more recent Reddit threads like this one, where people sharing their experiences of jobs that pay $20 or more an hour you will find these jobs:
+If you look at the more recent Reddit threads like this one, where people share their experiences of jobs that pay $20 or more an hour you will find these jobs:

 - “As someone who’s worked in warehouses on and off for the last 6 years, I can give you some hard facts.
 It is easy to get $20 per hour with no experience.
 There are many catches involved though.”